tocttou/tocttou.github.io/_posts/2015-11-07-dockerizing-a-ctf.md

 ### Tackling the problems:

-Initially, I started working on problem 4 but figuring that out was turning out to be insanely difficult because of no standardization in the challenges.
-It was obvious then that a restructure was necessary.
-Looking for alternatives, I found Jails in FreeBSD.
-While these jails did solve problem 1 somewhat, with their ease of setup and adding new environments, problem 2 still persisted*.
-I came across Docker while learning about jails and after spending some time in containers, Docker became the obvious choice.
+Initially, I started working on problem 4 but figuring that out was turning out to be difficult because of no standardization in the challenges.
+It was obvious then that a structure was necessary.
+I came across Docker while searching a solution and after some time, it became the obvious choice.

-*Edit: Further investigation into FreeBSD jails reveals that there is an option to share directories between multiple jails using nullfs mounts.
-Furthermore, you can mount the system directories read only for protection in case one of the jails is compromised.
-Using this option seems to be viable but at the cost of flexibility that docker has provided.
-Jails in FreeBSD are essentially the same thing as containers elsewhere.
-One reason against FreeBSD is that I am much more comfortable in using Gnu/Linux instead, only because it is my primary operating system (but I'll revisit FreeBSD soon).
-And the person who will manage it after me would also have to learn the ways of FreeBSD.
-No doubt it is a very good option, but probably not the best option for our use case.

 ### How Docker solves these problems: